Which IdentityServers do you support?

 When acting as a Service Provider, you can provision additional claims that may be needed by using a callback method, which is triggered after authentication.
 Check out the external controller in this sample.

-IssueInstant too old to trust
+IssueInstant too old to trust or IssueInstant is in the future

 To account for differences in server times or other factors, the options class contains a setting called